 Universal Credit combines several means-tested benefits, tax credits and housing benefit into one monthly payment paid directly to tenants.
 It is administered by a large information technology system using real time tax information to update calculations of claimants' entitlements.
-The government calculates that savings of £2billion a year will be made although the costs of implementation are estimated at £4billion.

-The government considers that universal credit will simplify benefits and make it transparent that people would be better off in work rather than being on benefits.
+The government considers that universal credit simplifies benefits and makes it transparent that people are better off in work rather than being on benefits.
 Claimants will be encouraged to take responsibility for their finances as they will receive a single direct payment.
-It is estimated that 2.8million people will see their benefit entitlement increase while 2million will see it reduce.